-During the nine months ended September 30, 2015, the Company spent \$27,134 on maintenance of the La Rosita property, an increase of \$10,371 when compared to expenditures of \$17,163 incurred during the nine months ended September 30, 2014.
-The Company has scaled back the spending on the La Rosita property during fiscal 2014 and 2015 due to financial restrictions.
+During the year ended December 31, 2015, the Company spent \$47,533 on maintenance of the La Rosita property, an increase of \$25,933 when compared to expenditures of \$21,600 incurred during the year ended December 31, 2014.
+The Company has scaled back the spending on the La Rosita property during fiscal 2014 and 2015 due to financial restrictions but is planning to return to the field work during the fiscal 2016 campaign.
+An agreement with the landowner to access to the property has already been signed and 51 mechanical trenches will be reviewed in-field to further cover them as requested by the mining authority.
+The Company also plans to complete a full regional campaign and to conduct IP/Resistivity research on the main targets identified so far, basically Mogote Hill - Breccia Felices Pascuas and Vetas Marisol within the mining concession ALFA II.